 As students of a Christian Theological Seminary, you know how important it is to dive into the word of God.
 Keeping in the spirit of acquiring knowledge, we wanted to take a closer look at Proverbs 31, our verse of the month!

-This passage of Proverbs is one that is pleasant to read, full of descriptive images and language, and it is also an inspiring passage.
+This passage of Proverbs is one that is pleasant to read, full of descriptive images and language, and is an inspiring passage in general.
 But the truth is that more often than not, the image of the Proverbs Woman becomes something that it was never intended to be.
 Women find themselves striving to become like this woman, and men hold each woman they meet up to this extraordinary standard.
-But is that what this verse was intended to inspire?
+Is that what this verse was intended to inspire?

 The Identify of the Proverbs Woman

 A fundamental truth about the Proverbs Woman comes to light with this simple question: “Does she have a name?”
 If we look back through the book of Proverbs, we discover just who this woman really is.
 Her name is “Wisdom.”
 The reality of the Proverbs Woman is that she does not exist, rather she is a metaphor, a personification of wisdom.
 Proverbs 8:1 reads, “Listen as Wisdom calls out!
 Hear as understanding raises her voice!”
 Notice the personification at work here.
 This is not a real woman calling out.
 All throughout Proverbs, she continues her work, until, in the end, she becomes the bride of the wise man, a woman more precious than rubies who encourages him and spurs him onto success.